 Since I joined, I haven't touched the steering wheel of a car.
 I haven't done grocery shopping.
 Somebody chooses, buys, and cleans my clothes for me.
 Having lunch or dinner is part of my appointments, or I eat food on my way there.

 Since I joined, I have not set foot home even once.
-I should have listened to the the office and sold the place and all my belongings before it all started.
-I should have done it, and severed all my social contacts and friendships as the same time.
+I should have listened to the office and sold the place and all my belongings before it all started.
+I should have done it, and severed all my social contacts and friendships at the same time.

 The ad also claimed:

 The last time I took money out of my pocket was a week after joining the program.
 I bought an apple at a farmer’s market.
 And I almost lost my job because of it.
 I don't have to buy anything.
 I can't buy anything, it's against the rules.

 I must refuse every gift.
 I can't choose what to wear.
 My schedule, my life, is not mine anymore.
 Not even my free time.
 I must remain impartial, incorruptible.
 One single suspicion of favoritism would be the end of all of us.

 The ad's final claim wasn't a lie either:

 My voice is making history.
 I travel to events.
 I confirm and refute statements.
 When I speak in public, thousands hang onto every word I say.
 Every word we say.
 There are more of us now.
 But when I started, everybody knew us by name.

 Trust is our weapon.
-My every moves are observed by drones.
-My every words weighted against their recordings.
+My moves are observed by drones.
+Every words weighted against their recordings.
 I haven't lied for years.
 Not even a small white lie.
 How could I?
 This is my reason to live now.
 I am the truth.
 And therefore I am trusted.

 My word is trusted.
 I am a Witness!